 IIoT is an umbrella term for applications and utilizes cases across different industrial areas.
 It is all about machines, computers, and people leveraging smart industrial operations with the help of enhanced data analytics for the purpose of transformational business outcomes.

-The aim of the IIoT is to incorporate sensors, wireless networks, big data, artificial intelligence, and analytics to evaluate and optimize the industrial workflow.
+The aim of the IIoT is to incorporate sensors, wireless networks, big data, artificial intelligence, and analytics to evaluate and optimize industrial workflows.
+By working with a big data consulting company, businesses can ensure that the vast amounts of data generated by IIoT systems are effectively managed and analyzed to unlock their full potential.

-The impact of the IIoT is enormous in terms of delivery of materials and production if used across an entire supply chain, rather than just individual companies.
+The impact of the IIoT is particularly significant when applied across an entire supply chain, enhancing material delivery and production efficiency.
 Increasing workforce productivity and cost savings are two indispensable aspects of the IIoT.
 In the long run, these technologies help generate new revenue streams for businesses.

 Benefits of the internet of things for consumers